pulmii/bikery/README.md

-# Bikery - PWA for motorcycle expences
+# Bikery - PWA for motorcycle expence management

 ### Project started at April 2019, planned to be published May-June 2019.